Lesson video

 You can use an annotated design plan as an algorithm to guide your code.

-When coding, be careful of syntax errors, such as leaving out spaces, misspelling commands, or using the wrong direction.
+When coding, be careful of syntax errors such as leaving out spaces, misspelling commands, or using the wrong direction.

-Debug your programme to fix errors.
+Debug your program to fix errors.

-I hope you enjoyed this lesson and thank you for learning with me today.
+I hope you enjoyed this lesson, and thank you for learning with me today.

 I look forward to seeing you again in the future.